heeropang/VirtualPullDown/README.md

 <!-- What is this for? -->

-## Get started with `run`
+## Get started with `VirtualPullDown`
+This package contains three steps to streamline virtual pulldown experiments using ColabFold:
+1) Preprocessing
+2) Virtual pulldown
+3) Postprocessing

-This package is for preprocessing sequence input files for Alphafold.
+preprocessing sequence input files for ColabFold.
 Genomic sequence retrieved from NCBI will be used to search for prophages and fetch those prophage sequences or user specified regions in the genomic sequence.
-Then, these sequences are paired with the sequence of interest to be screened for binding partner(s) via Alphafold.
+Then, these sequences are paired with the sequence of interest to be screened for binding partner(s) via ColabFold.

 ## Install with `pip`